Film and Media Studies

 Close analysis of Scorsese's films, with attention to his themes and styles and to ways in which his works have assimilated literary and cinematic influences, reflected their eras, and influenced other directors.
 Scorsese's work examined in the context of film history, and of U.S. culture and history, from the 1960s to the present.

-* ART 141a, Introductory Film Writing and Directing Michael Roemer
+* FILM 161a / ART 141a, Introductory Film Writing and Directing Michael Roemer

 Problems and aesthetics of film studied in practice as well as in theory.
 In addition to exploring movement, image, montage, point of view, and narrative structure, students photograph and edit their own short videotapes.
 Emphasis on the writing and production of short dramatic scenes.
 Materials fee: $150.
-Priority to majors in Art and in Film Studies.
-Prerequisite for Film Studies majors: FILM 150.
+Priority to majors in Art and in Film & Media Studies.
+Prerequisite for majors in Film & Media Studies: FILM 150.

-* ART 142b, Introductory Documentary Filmmaking Sandra Luckow
+* FILM 162a or b / ART 142a or b, Introductory Documentary Filmmaking Sandra Luckow

 * FILM 350a or b, Screenwriting Marc Lapadula